Box Office Info:

-“That’s a piece of shit movie.
+“That’s a piece of sh-t movie.
 It’s an unbelievably bad movie, just bad from the bottom.”

 –Jamie Lee Curtis

-Virus was developed at Mutual Film Company, which packaged this low-rent schlocker with a very pricey $70 million budget.
+The budget for Virus was a very pricey $70 million and it was developed at Mutual Film Company, which packaged this low-rent schlocker.
 Mutual had inked an equity and distribution arrangement with four overseas companies (Germany’s Tele München, UK based BBC, Japan’s Toho-Towa and France’s UGC PH), for their slate of movies and each would invest and distribute in their countries.
 Mutual had also setup a five picture co-financing and domestic distribution arrangement with Universal, but only four movies materialized and just one money maker The Jackal.
 Virus, Black Dog and Primary Colors were all box office flops.
 In a quarter investor report from Universal’s parent Seagram Co., the dreadful box office performance of both Virus and EdTV mostly contributed to a huge $97M loss for Universal Studios’ film group.